allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

     And ensure cash is dispensed
     And ensure the card is returned

 If we were working in a banking domain, we would probably choose James Bond movies domain.
-We could reflect these step by using manipulators and our own specs2 matchers, to implement this scenario as follows:
+We could reflect these steps by using manipulators and our own specs2 matchers to implement this scenario as follows:

     ```scala
     "Scenario 1: Account is in credit" in {